Maximal Inequalities and Some Applications: Gaussian Processes

 \section{Gaussian Processes}

 The methods used in the study of Gaussian processes are quite different from those introduced in the previous sections; quite often, they come from discrete mathematics or functional analysis or from a combination of both.
 Moreover, the full strength of these methods unfolds, if one considers Gaussian processes which are indexed by elements of a (compact) metric space.
 As before, we restrict ourselves to processes indexed by $[0,\infty)$ and taking values in $\real$ -- this is enough to illustrate some of the methods used in the theory.
-Our standard references for Gaussian processes are the books by Lifshits \cite{lifshits95} and \cite{lifshits12}.
+Our standard references for Gaussian processes are the books by Lifshits~\cite{lifshits95} and~\cite{lifshits12}.
+Gaussian random variables and Gaussian processes with values in Banach spaces are discussed in Ledoux \& Talagrand \cite{led-tal91}.

 \begin{definition} A random process $(X_t)_{t\geq 0}$ taking values in $\real$ is said to be Gaussian, if every vector $(X_{t_1},\dots,X_{t_n})$, $0\leq t_1<\dots <t_n$ is an $n$-dimensional Gaussian random variable. \end{definition}